zola-25/CsvConverter/README.md

 | -i --input            | The input file path (required)
 | -o --output           | The output file path.
 If none is specified, the output will be written to the console
 | -t --outputType       | The output type ('JSON' or 'XML').
 Defaults to 'JSON'
 |    --nestingDelimiter | The nesting delimiter for converting column headers into nested json or XML e.g. address_number, address_city into one address object with number and city properties.
 Defaults to '_'.
 Hyphens cannot be used.

-Example: csvConverter.exe -i input.csv -o output.json -t JSON
+Example: csvConverter.exe -i input.csv -o output.json -t JSON --nestingDelimiter _